 What is better than sipping top South African wines in a beautiful setting?
-Pairing their flavours with delicious bites, of course.
+Pairing their flavours with delicious bites and unique experiences, of course.

 What started out as a venture to complement the perfect wine with the best food combination, has turned into an exciting bucket list experience in the South African winelands.

 And don’t just think cheese and biscuits.
-These days you can pair a long list of wines and Méthode Cap Classique (MCC) varietals with anything from cupcakes, nougat and macaroons, to biltong, fynbos and even music.
+These days you can pair a long list of wines and Méthode Cap Classique (MCC) varietals with anything from cupcakes, nougat and macaroons, to biltong, fynbos and even music and photographs.

 Stellenbosch Wine Route

 Whenever you mention Waterford Estate to anyone, chances are that they will reply with that majestic word — ‘chocolate’.

 Chocolate and Waterford are synonymous and it’s for good reason.
 Their flawless combination wasn’t an overnight throw-together.
 Their renowned winemaker, Kevin Arnold, worked closely with Belgian Chocolatier, Richard von Geusau, to create three chocolates that would perfectly fit a selection of their wines.

 A spicy Shiraz is matched with Masala Chai Dark Chocolate, and their Cabernet Sauvignon meets the mysterious flavours of Rock Salt Dark Chocolate.
 End on a sweet note with Rose Geranium Milk Chocolate mingling flavours with their natural sweet desert wine.